How to Transcribe Videos for Accessibility and ADA Compliance

 Live Transcribe (Android)

-Google's Live Transcribe provides real-time transcription for live conversations and events, making it valuable for deaf and hard-of-hearing users in everyday situations.
-It's free and works entirely on-device.
+Google's Live Transcribe gives real-time transcription for live conversations and events.
+Useful for deaf and hard-of-hearing users in everyday situations.
+Free and runs entirely on-device.

 Ava

 Ava delivers ADA-compliant live captions powered by both AI and human scribes for meetings, events, and one-on-one conversations.
-It's particularly useful for workplace accessibility.
+Useful for workplace accessibility.

 Descript

-Descript offers transcription plus video editing, allowing you to edit video by editing text.
+Descript offers transcription plus video editing, letting you edit video by editing text.
 It generates SRT caption files and supports collaborative editing.

 Common Accessibility Mistakes to Avoid